 That’s where idea validation comes into play!
 Register at sources, such as Projectium and Indiehackers, browse Reddit, Facebook or Linkedin groups, and ask other professionals!

 4. Check out the competition for yourself

 A good sign that this niche is worth pursuing, is when the sites ranking for your keywords are generally smaller or of a low quality.

 “One way to test your niche is to create a landing page that promotes a free info product related to your niche”, advises Rampton.
 So, test your niche and find out if it is in demand.

 Problem # 3.
 Lack of funding

-The financial issue is always in the first place for any business, and for startups in particular, since the amount of money for starting a project, as a rule, is limited.
+The financials is always in the first place for any business, and for startups in particular, since the amount of money for starting a project, as a rule, is limited.
 Having talked with several startup founders, I’ve discovered that almost all young businesses tend to face the problem of lack of finance at one stage or another.

-Statistic says, that the price of launching a venture nowadays is 1000% lower than it used to be twenty years ago.
+Statistics says, that the price of launching a venture nowadays is 1000% lower than it used to be twenty years ago.
 The majority of young tech projects are bootstrapping, so can you.

 Many experts and seasoned entrepreneurs recommend that startup founders think about financial management from the very beginning, trying to keep costs as low as possible.
-Ammar Akhtar recommends carefully calculate the funds and have enough for at least a year of running a business and having enough to make a living if your business never takes off.
+Ammar Akhtar recommends to carefully calculate the funds and have enough for at least a year of running a business and having enough to make a living if your business never takes off.

 The savings should not be harmful – cutting development costs or salaries of professionals will more often harm a startup than vice versa.
 But it’s not a sin to save money on the office, for instance.
 Research illustrates that remote teams are more innovative and are more likely to stay with the employer.